danielaparker/jsoncons/doc/md/Classes/json_emplace.md

 jsoncons::json::emplace

 template <class...
 Args>
-pair<array_iterator, bool> emplace(Args&&... args);
+array_iterator emplace(Args&&... args);

 template <class...
 Args>
 object_iterator emplace(const_array_iterator pos, Args&&... args);
 ```

+Constructs a new json element at the specified position of a json array, shifting all elements currently at or above that position to the right.

 ### Parameters

     pos
-iterator before which the new json value will be constructed
+Iterator that identifies the position in the array to construct the new json value

     args
-arguments to forward to the constructor of the json value
+Arguments to forward to the constructor of the json value

+### Return value

+Array iterator pointing to the emplaced value.

+### Exceptions

+Throws `std::runtime_error` if not a json array.